Note

 What does Azure Container Storage do?

 Azure Container Storage serves as a native persistent storage system for Arc-connected Kubernetes clusters.
-Its primary role is to provide a flexible, reliable, fault-tolerant file system that allows data to be kept safely at the edge and/or to be tiered to Azure.
-For Azure IoT Operations and other Arc Services, Azure Container Storage is crucial in making Kubernetes clusters stateful.
-Key features of Arc-connected clusters running this extension include:
+Its primary role is to provide a flexible, reliable, fault-tolerant file system that allows data to be kept safely at the edge, to be tiered to Azure, or to be mirrored from the cloud and available locally.

 - Storage Local to your cluster: With a Local Shared Edge Volume, the user can store data local to their edge deployment with a ReadWriteMany access model.